tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 # WASTE MANAGEMENT

-It is the policy of ARK Co-Living Ltd to conduct all aspects of our activities in accordance with approved and acceptable waste management practices, and to operate within current legislation.
+It is the policy of GOP Co-Living Ltd to conduct all aspects of our activities in accordance with approved and acceptable waste management practices, and to operate within current legislation.
 Legislation regarding items prohibited from entering the waste stream are continuously being updated; therefore, if there is any doubt about how a particular waste product should be dealt with, management should be contacted.

 **Objectives**